New fee introduced charging tourists more than £10 to visit the famous Juliet balcony

 “People are really unhappy,” one guard said.

-Verona’s culture and tourism chief, Marta Ugolini, said the last thing the city wanted to do was “limit access to such a well-loved place.”
+Verona’s culture and tourism chief, Marta Ugolini, said the last thing the city wanted to do was “limit access to a place as beloved as the Courtyard and Juliet’s House.”

-However, the authorities have defended the decision to keep people safe around the medieval structure.
+“However, when people’s safety is at stake, we have a duty to adopt appropriate protective measures, especially in the presence of extraordinary flows such as those expected during the Christmas period.

-“The alternative would have been to shut off the entire courtyard for reasons of public safety,” Ms Ugolini added.
+“We are aware of the temporary inconvenience, but we believe this choice is necessary to protect both people and a symbolic place of our city,” she added.
+“Once the already initiated agreement is finalised, we will be able to offer visitors a more welcoming, structured, and culturally meaningful route, for the benefit of all.”

 Meanwhile, souvenir shopkeepers are also worried about how this new regulation will affect their businesses.